 [Regulation 4 amended in Gazette 14 Aug 2012 p.
 3833.]

-5. Information prescribed to be given by school principals (Act s.
+5. Information to be given to Authority (Act s.
 19G)

-(1) The principal of the school at which a student in the 8th, 9th or 10th year of the compulsory education period was enrolled at the end of the school year for the school must, for the purposes of section 19G, inform the Authority whether or not the student completed the educational programme applicable to the student in respect of that year.
+(1) This regulation applies to a student in any school year from the first year of the relevant education period to the final year of the compulsory education period.

-(2) The principal of a school at which a student in the 11th or 12th year of the compulsory education period was enrolled at the end of the school year for the school, whether for full-time or part-time studies, must, for the purposes of section 19G, inform the Authority of the results achieved by the student, in accordance with the requirements established by the Authority under the Act, for the courses in which the student was enrolled during that year.
+(2) The principal of a school at which a student was enrolled at the end of the school year for the school, whether for full-time or part-time studies, must, for the purposes of section 19G, inform the Authority of the results achieved by the student, in accordance with the requirements established by the Authority under the Act, for the educational programme or courses in which the student was enrolled during that year.

-[Regulation 5 amended in Gazette 14 Aug 2012 p.
-3833.]
+[Regulation 5 inserted in Gazette 7 Dec 2012 p.
+5984.]

 6. Information prescribed to be given by providers other than schools (Act s.
 19G)